PedroMTQ/hydrosat_pdqueiros/README.md

 ## Docker image and tools deployment

-1. Authenticate to Amazon ECR (this is the public registry I've set):
+1. Authenticate to Amazon ECR (this is the public registry I've set).
+This step is only needed if you need to modify the image.

 ```bash
 aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws